Our purpose is to cultivate a kinder world where everyone has a neighborhood they can rely on.

 - Copy & images may not highlight alcohol by volume % (ABV) as a positive quality

-- Ads may not target neighbors below the legal drinking age in the country where they are served
+- Ads may not target members below the legal drinking age in the country where they are served

 - Ads that promote or reference alcohol must comply with all applicable local laws, required or established industry codes, guidelines, licenses and approvals